Note: While some characters are semi-inspired by real people, this story is fiction.

 “See these rich people man, they always make a donation to some school foundation.
 Gives them a tax break.”

 “Or the other way you know…” he said, mumbling now, like he was half talking to himself.
-“You see the school fees in the current account, and you know it’s for private school ’cause it’s like ten million dollars or something.
-Or you see it in the bank statements.”
+“You see the school fees in the current account, and you know it’s for private school ’cause it’s like ten million dollars or something.”

 If crimes were hidden in accounting puzzles, there would be no unsolved murders.
 No need for police detectives.
 You wouldn’t even need a team.
 You could just hire Chocolate, and he would solve everything, probably just as a hobby, all while eating meatballs and drinking Lion Reds.